Jamake Highwater

-Jamake Highwater (born Jackie Marks, also known as Jay or J Marks; 14 February 1931 – June 3, 2001) was an American writer and journalist of Eastern European Jewish ancestry who mispresented himself as Cherokee.
+Jamake Mamake Highwater (born Jackie Marks; 13 February 1931 – June 3, 2001), also known as "J Marks", was an American writer and journalist of Eastern European Jewish ancestry who mispresented himself as Cherokee.

-In the late 1960s, Marks assumed a pretendian identity, claiming to be Cherokee, and used the name "Jamake Highwater" for his writings.
+In the late 1960s, Marks assumed a false Native identity, claiming to be Cherokee, and used the name "Jamake Highwater" for his writings.
 As Highwater, he wrote and published more than 30 fiction and non-fiction books of music, art, poetry and history.
 His children's novel Anpao: An American Indian Odyssey (1973) received a Newbery Honor.
 His book The Primal Mind: Vision and Reality in Indian America (1981) was the basis of a PBS film documentary about Native American culture.

-Marks was exposed as an imposter in 1984 by activist Hank Adams (Assiniboine) and reporter Jack Anderson in separate publications.
+Marks was exposed as an impostor in 1984 by Assiniboine activist Hank Adams and reporter Jack Anderson in separate publications.
 Despite this, Marks continued to be widely perceived by the general public as Native American.

 Early life, education and career

 Jackie Marks was born on 13 February 1931 in Los Angeles to parents Martha (Turetz) Marks, then 27, and Alexander Marks, then 49; they were born in Philadelphia and New York City respectively.
-His parents each had immigrant grandparents of Eastern European Jewish ancestry; his father's family had likely anglicized their name to Marks.
+His parents each had immigrant grandparents of Eastern European Jewish ancestry.
 His father's Jewish identification was affirmed by his family requesting a Star of David for his military gravestone.
 Alexander Marks was a veteran of World War I.